-All surfaces contaminated with blood or body fluids should be disinfected with 1:10 solution of bleach, 70% alcohol, or disinfectant used by plant operations.
+All surfaces contaminated with blood or body fluids should be disinfected in accordance with CFISD Operations Department Bloodborne Pathogens and Body Fluid Procedures.
 Use gloves when cleaning up a spill.
-Call custodian for cleanup of any large spills, or if you need help cleaning contaminated surfaces.
+Call custodian for cleanup of any large spills, or if help is needed in cleaning contaminated surfaces.